How Mi Rewards uses Fidel to build citywide loyalty programmes and support local businesses

 With Colin Munro, Managing Director at Miconex

-How do you create local loyalty programmes that keep customers coming back to the High Street?
-Colin Munro, Managing Director at Miconex, has a few ideas.
+How do you create loyalty programmes that support local businesses, while keeping customers coming back?
+Colin Munro, Managing Director at Miconex, wanted to find the answer.

-Miconex runs town and city loyalty programmes.
-Their aim is to drive footfall into town centres, encourage the discovery of new businesses and stimulate additional economic activity.
+Miconex runs local town and city-wide gift card programmes in the UK and Ireland.
+Their aim is to drive footfall into town and city centres, encourage the discovery of local businesses and stimulate additional economic activity.

-“Defining loyalty is easy”, says Colin.
+“Defining loyalty is easy,” Colin explains.
 “It comes down to identifying the person at the point of sale in order to give them something extra - something to reward them for being loyal.”
 But finding a way to do that was less straightforward.
-There were a number of hurdles to overcome.

-A further issue was that all the local businesses in Perth used different Point of Sale (POS) systems.
-Integrating with each of them individually would be expensive and complex.
-Colin needed a solution that could easily integrate with a range of POS systems, without asking businesses to pay for or maintain additional hardware.
+Colin wanted to stimulate an increase in spending for the many SMEs in Perth, Scotland via a customer reward-based solution that targeted smaller, localised shopping.
+However, it wasn’t an ambition without obstacles.
+Firstly, all the local businesses in Perth used different Point of Sale (POS) systems.
+Integrating with each of them individually would be expensive and complex and unconducive to increasing profits.
+Colin needed a solution that could easily integrate with a range of POS systems, without asking businesses to pay for, or maintain additional hardware.

 “Fidel have provided fantastic ongoing support for the project which has enabled us to quickly test this new smart city rewards programme.
 The data generated from this card-linked programme enables a new understanding of how consumers interact with cities!”